ermisnetwork/ermis-chat-js-sdk/README.md

 });
 ```

-**2. Client Events**:
+#### 2. Client Events

 Not all events are specific to channels.
-Events such as the user's status has changed, the users' unread count has changed, and other notifications are sent as client events.
-These events can be listened to through the client directly:
+Events such as changes in the user's status,unread count, and other notifications are sent as client events.
+These events can be listened to directly through the client:

 ```javascript
 chatClient.on((event) => {